openhab/openhab-addons/bundles/org.openhab.binding.ecovacs/README.md

 ```

 In such a case, please [create an issue on GitHub](https://github.com/openhab/openhab-addons/issues), listing the contents of the log line.
-In addition to that, If the model is similar to an already supported one, you can try to add the support for yourself (until getting an updated binding).
+In addition to that, If the model is similar to an already supported one, you can try to add the support yourself (until getting an updated binding).
 For doing so, you can follow the following steps:

 - in the `<OPENHAB_USERDATA>/evocacs` folder, create a file named `custom_device_descs.json`